arief-hidayat/dockerfiles/grails-tomcat7-jdk8/README.md

 **Note**: change $HOME/docker to a host OS directory of your choosing, for RW storage, but ensure it's read-write permissions for all

-VNC is now running inside the container, and it'll be detached by default.
+VNC is now running inside the container, which is detached by default (and named "desktop").
 The VNC password is `docker`.

 Now connect using your favourite VNC viewer e.g.: